jejung/maquina-plus-plus/README.md

 </table>

-### Oh, i prefer to write code in assembly language...
+### Oh, I prefer to write code in assembly language...
 ### No problem!
 The `Assembler.jar` file is a Java assembler that compiles source to the Logisim's memory map format, so you can write code and import it to simulation.
 Some basic examples: